DigitalPublishingToolkit/TOD18-Geoblocking/md/11BurkeGamecartridges.md

 Between 1988 and 1993, the second wave of Japanese origin consoles, first from Sega in 1988 (Japan, 1990 US, 1991 EU/Australia), and later Nintendo (1990 Japan, 1991 US, 1992 EU/Australia) – arrived in the
 historically neglected PAL markets.
-This chapter willfocus on Australia, a geographically isolated region, with no land borders, and no proximate NTSC neighbour – and one which often lagged behind Japan and the United States, in terms of the release of both video game hardware and its
+This chapter will focus on Australia, a geographically isolated region, with no land borders, and no proximate NTSC neighbour – and one which often lagged behind Japan and the United States, in terms of the release of both video game hardware and its